-The Transfer of Undertakings (Protection of Employment) regulations are intended to protect employee rights when a failing company is sold on.
+The Transfer of Undertakings (Protection of Employment) regulations, also referred to as TUPE, are intended to protect employee rights when a failing company is sold on.
 A pre pack administration is the term used when the underlying business is purchased by third party buyers, or by the existing directors or shareholders, and trade continues under a new company name.

 The rules of TUPE cover employee contracts, including their rights in terms of receiving overdue wages and other outstanding payments, their working hours and other benefits that applied when employed by the old company.

 Begbies Traynor is the leading corporate recovery firm in the UK, and is available for appointment as administrator.